interlay/interbtc-spec/polkabtc-spec/docs/source/spec/staked-relayers.rst

 reportVaultTheft
 -----------------

-A Staked Relayer reports misbehavior by a Vault, providing a fraud proof (malicious Bitcoin transaction and the corresponding transaction inclusion proof).
+A staked relayer reports misbehavior by a Vault, providing a fraud proof (malicious Bitcoin transaction and the corresponding transaction inclusion proof).

-A Vault is not allowed to move BTC from its Bitcoin address (as specified by ``Vault.btcAddress``, except in the following three cases:
+A vault is not allowed to move BTC from its Bitcoin address (as specified by ``Vault.btcAddress``, except in the following three cases:

-   1) The Vault is executing a :ref:`redeem-protocol`.
+   1) The vault is executing a :ref:`redeem-protocol`.
 In this case, we can link the transaction to a ``RedeemRequest`` and check the correct recipient.
-   2) The Vault is executing a :ref:`replace-protocol`.
+   2) The vault is executing a :ref:`replace-protocol`.
 In this case, we can link the transaction to a ``ReplaceRequest`` and check the correct recipient.
-   3) [Optional] The Vault is "merging" multiple UTXOs it controls into a single / multiple UTXOs it controls, e.g. for maintenance.
+   3) [Optional] The vault is "merging" multiple UTXOs it controls into a single / multiple UTXOs it controls, e.g. for maintenance.
 In this case, the recipient address of all outputs (``P2PKH`` / ``P2WPKH``) must be the same Vault.

-In all other cases, the Vault is considered to have stolen the BTC.
+In all other cases, the vault is considered to have stolen the BTC.

-This function checks if the Vault actually misbehaved (i.e., makes sure that the provided transaction is not one of the above valid cases) and automatically liquidates the Vault (i.e., triggers :ref:`redeem-protocol`).
+This function checks if the vault actually misbehaved (i.e., makes sure that the provided transaction is not one of the above valid cases) and automatically liquidates the vault (i.e., triggers :ref:`redeem-protocol`).

-.. note:: Status updates triggered by this function require no Staked Relayer vote, as the report can be programmatically verified by the BTC Parachain.
+.. note:: Status updates triggered by this function require no staked relayer vote, as the report can be programmatically verified by the BTC Parachain.

 Specification